marcoreni/docs-publisher-action/README.md

 - Create a version cleaner/archiver (version older than XXX are deleted / archived)
 - Support `copy-changelog` parameter by putting the changelog inside the generated site
 - Enable GitHub releases (see <https://github.com/release-it/release-it/blob/master/docs/github-releases.md>)
-- Find a way to have an "automatically moving major version tag" like github default actions (ie. `@v1`)